Overview

 Create your first app

-In the dashboard, navigate to Apps and click New App.
+In the dashboard, navigate to Apps and click Create App.
 Give it a name that matches your game project (e.g. my-unity-game).

 Each app has its own API keys and customizer settings.
 Create a separate app for each game or environment (dev / production).